Trump pleads not guilty on 34 counts

 Trump’s attorney previously vowed to try to throw out the charges before they reach a jury, although those dismissal motions are expected to be made at a later date.

-The charges remain allegations, and prosecutors will now face the much higher bar of securing a conviction against the former president at trial, a process likely to stretch deep into the 2024 campaign season.

-Trump arrived at Manhattan criminal court earlier on Tuesday, where he surrendered to the Manhattan district attorney’s office and was fingerprinted and photographed.
-He is expected to return to Florida later this evening, where he will deliver remarks at Mar-a-Lago.
+Trump arrived earlier on Tuesday at Manhattan criminal court, where he surrendered to the Manhattan district attorney’s office and was fingerprinted and photographed.
+He is expected to return to Florida later this evening, where he will deliver remarks at his Mar-a-Lago residence.

 The case, People of the State of New York v.
 Donald Trump, marks the first-ever criminal charges brought against a former president.

-Note: This story was updated at 4:47 p.m.